-Is Circadian Rhythm Fasting the most natural way to better health and wellbeing?
+Is Circadian Rhythm Fasting the most natural way to better health and well-being?
 Human evolution and research may point to that being the case.

 What Is Fasting?

-Fasting is the willful refrainment from eating and drinking.
+Fasting is the willful refrain from eating and drinking.
 In a physiological context, fasting may refer to the metabolic status of a person who has not eaten overnight, or to the metabolic state achieved after complete digestion and absorption of a meal. –Wikipedia.

 I believe there are only two distinct forms of fasting and every other form is derived from them.

-There is long-term fasting where you for all intent and purposes you go on a hunger strike.
+There is long-term fasting where you for all intent and purposes go on a hunger strike.
 You don’t consume solid food for 24 hours or more.
 Liquids, preferably water are allowed.

 Then there is the Intermittent Fast where you may not consume food or water for, 8, 12, or up to 24-hour intervals.
 My favorite is the Dry Fast where I refrain from all food and liquids.
 My longest Dry Fast has been 3 days.